Kalgoorlie - North

 Kalgoorlie - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Kalgoorlie - North, as evaluated in the latest Census, 85.4% of dwellings were houses while 14.6% were other types such as semi-detached homes and apartments.
-This compares to Non-Metro WA's figures of 82.9% houses and 17.0% other dwellings.
-Home ownership in Kalgoorlie - North stood at 17.8%, with the remaining dwellings being mortgaged (43.4%) or rented (38.8%).
-The median monthly mortgage repayment was $1,730, higher than Non-Metro WA's average of $1,517.
-The median weekly rent in Kalgoorlie - North was $330, compared to Non-Metro WA's figure of $280.
+The dwelling structure in Kalgoorlie - North, as per the latest Census, consisted of 85.4% houses and 14.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 82.9% houses and 17.0% other dwellings.
+The home ownership rate in Kalgoorlie - North was 17.8%, with mortgaged dwellings at 43.4% and rented dwellings at 38.8%.
+The median monthly mortgage repayment in the area was $1,730, higher than Non-Metro WA's average of $1,517.
+The median weekly rent figure was $330, compared to Non-Metro WA's $280.
 Nationally, Kalgoorlie - North's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing